 Areas of hypopigmentation or hyperpigmentation may develop, as may facial hypertrichosis and pseudosclerodermoid changes.

 In otherwise healthy patients, fragile skin and blister formation suggest porphyria cutanea tarda.
-Differentiation from acute porphyrias with cutaneous symptoms (variegate porphyria [VP] and hereditary coproporphyria [HCP]) is important because in patients with VP and HCP, the erroneous prescription of porphyrogenic drugs may trigger the severe neurovisceral symptoms of the acute porphyrias.
+Differentiation from acute porphyrias with cutaneous symptoms Acute Porphyrias Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more (variegate porphyria [VP] and hereditary coproporphyria [HCP]) is important because in patients with VP and HCP, the erroneous prescription of porphyrogenic medications may trigger the severe neurovisceral symptoms of the acute porphyrias.
 Previous unexplained neurologic symptoms or abdominal pain may suggest an acute porphyria.
 A history of exposure to chemicals that can cause pseudoporphyria should be sought.

 Although all porphyrias that cause skin lesions are accompanied by elevated plasma porphyrins, elevated urinary uroporphyrin and heptacarboxyl porphyrin and fecal isocoproporphyrin indicate PCT.
 Urine levels of porphyrin precursor porphobilinogen (PBG) is normal in PCT.
 Urinary delta-aminolevulinic acid may be slightly increased (< 3 times the upper limit of normal).
 Red blood cell activity of UROD is normal in type 1 and type 3 PCT but decreased (by ~50%) in type 2.